top of page

 5. Decision and Permit Issuance

-If the application is approved, the applicant will be granted a residence permit—usually a B Permit—allowing them to reside in Switzerland as a retired person.
+If the application is approved, the applicant will be granted a residence permit - usually a B Permit - allowing them to reside in Switzerland as a retired person.
 The permit is typically issued for an initial period of one year and may be renewed annually, subject to continued compliance with all relevant conditions.

 At Richmond Chambers Switzerland, we guide our clients through every stage of the Swiss Retirement Permit application process, from liaising with the relevant cantonal authorities and preparing robust supporting documentation, to managing the submission and follow-up of the application.
 Our tailored assistance can helps minimise delay, reduce risk, and increase the likelihood of a successful outcome.

-B Permit: The Swiss Retirement Residence Permit
+Swiss Retirement Residence Permit Type and Duration

-Retired foreign nationals admitted to Switzerland under the retirement route are typically granted a B Permit, a renewable residence permit initially issued for a period of one year.
+Whether an EU/EFTA citizen or non-EU/EFTA citizen, retired foreign nationals admitted to Switzerland under the retirement route are typically granted a B Permit, a renewable residence permit initially issued for a period of one year.
 Subject to continued compliance with the permit conditions—such as financial independence, health insurance coverage, and primary residence in Switzerland—the B Permit may be renewed on an annual basis.

 Over time, holders of a B Permit may become eligible to apply for permanent residence (C Permit).
 Eligibility generally arises after five or ten years of continuous residence in Switzerland, depending on the applicant’s nationality and their level of integration, including language proficiency and participation in Swiss civic life.